ZichengMa/CrimeMapUIUC/doc/DatabaseDesign.md

 <img src="imgs\QUERY1_index1.png" style="zoom:80%;" />

 Next, we added an index on CrimeTime attribute but we found that the cost and time didn't change a lot.
+Because we wanted to see if the index has no relation to our filter condition, will the performance be improved by using this index.
+Unfortunately, this kind of index is useless.

 ```sql
 CREATE INDEX index_crimetype ON Crime_Map.Crime (CrimeType)